marcgg/marcgg.github.com/_posts/2015-02-02-grace-murray-hopper-compiler-cobol.md

 In 1959, Grace Hopper and a group of colleagues started to push for a common language for business applications.
 This was aimed to reach a greater compatibility among vendor systems.
 With this goal, they organized the Conference on Data Systems Languages or CODASYL.

 Following its objective, the organisation designed COBOL (COmmon Business-Oriented Language) to be a compiled English-like computer programming language aimed to be used by businesses.
-It reached a great level of adoption and is [still in use today][15].
+It reached a great level of adoption and is [still in use today][15], mostly in banking.

 <div class="image-wrapper" style="text-align: center"><img src="/assets/blog/cobol.png" style="height: 300px;"/></div>